Dr Fox can now supply Ventolin Accuhaler – a dry powder breath-actuated salbutamol inhaler (£8.95).

 A dry powder inhalation device means there is no need for aerosols, which can be harmful to the environment.
 Non-aerosol inhalers have a significantly lower carbon footprint.
 Changing to this type of inhaler reduces greenhouse gas emissions and has 30 times the environmental impact of planting a tree.

 If you use a salbutamol inhaler (blue inhaler) you may be able to receive a repeat inhaler online.
 The service won’t replace your regular asthma check-ups or visits to the doctor’s surgery, but it can make the process of obtaining your inhaler much easier.

 Dr Fox doesnot provide additional asthma medicines or steroid inhalers but you can save time and money by ordering your salbutamol inhaler here on our website.
 This also helps ensure you are never left without your inhaler when you need it.

-Here is how the process works: If you use a salbutamol inhaler (also known as a blue inhaler or reliever) you can carry out an online consultation with one of our doctors, in which you will be asked about the type of inhaler you use, whether you have had an asthma or breathing clinic check-up within the last year and other important medical questions.
+Here is how the process works: If you use a salbutamol inhaler (also known as a reliever) you can carry out an online consultation with one of our doctors, in which you will be asked about the type of inhaler you use, whether you have had an asthma or breathing clinic check-up within the last year and other important medical questions.
 Read in full

 Being diagnosed with asthma can be traumatic, in no small part because the diagnosis often follows an episode of shortness of breath.
 It is also a shock to hear about a chronic condition that could be lifelong.